 Alleghany County Schools Migrant Education Program is open to all Hispanic and non-Hispanic people who migrate from location to location for temporary or seasonal work.
 The program is a federally funded program that identifies migratory children and their families.
-A migratory family is defined as a family or child under the age of 22 that have not graduated from high school and migrates from location to location.
-This lifestyle affects children's education because of the constant educational disruption due to the family following the different growing season of many different crops.
+A migratory family is defined as a family or child under the age of 22 that has not graduated from high school and migrates from location to location.
+This lifestyle affects children's education because of the constant educational disruption due to the family following the different growing seasons of many different crops.
 These federal funds help ensure that migrant children receive appropriate educational services that address their learning needs.
-Alleghany Migrant Recruiter, Ircar Munoz provides the following services to our migrant families:
+Alleghany Migrant Recruiter, Veronica Riley provides the following services to our migrant families:

-If you have any questions or concerns, please do not hesitate to contact Melissa Fitzgerald, Director of Student Services at 336-372-4345 or Ircar Munoz, Migrant Recruiter at 336-657-0199.
+If you have any questions or concerns, please do not hesitate to contact Melissa Fitzgerald, Director of Student Support Services at 336-372-4345 or Veronica Riley, Migrant Recruiter at 336-657-0199.

 - Serves as a liaison between the student, their family and school administration during the enrollment process